quangnguyen9723/Wordle/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - _Name of App Here_

 Submitted by: Quang Nguyen

-Wordee is an app that ...
-[TODO]
+Wordee is a word puzzle game that challenges players to guess a secret word within a limited number of attempts

 Time spent: 0.5 hours spent in total